carlosapgomes/sked/README.md

 - ~~add postgres container for testing~~
 - validation should be in services implementation
 - ~~add role for doctors (doctors are users who can have schedules [appointments|surgeries])~~
+- move pagination to Page struct in all entities GetAll method